 Over 20,000 children and young people supported through our grants each year

-Last year Buttle UK gave out nearly 8,000 grants in England to children, young people and their families.
+Last year Buttle UK gave out over 13,000 grants in England to children, young people and their families.

 We offer a contribution towards boarding school fees where there is a strong reason that a child cannot remain in the family home and are otherwise at risk of being taken into care.

 We are also able to offer packages of support to young people living without the support of their family through the Graphite Capital Bursary Fund.
-These packages of up to £2,000 are built round the young person’s education, training or employment goals but also offer support towards setting up a home and their social wellbeing, which are vital factors in helping them to suceed in the future.
+These packages, as part of our Chances for Children grant programme are for up to £2,000 and are built around the young person’s education, training or employment goals.
+They also offer support towards setting up a home and their social wellbeing, which are vital factors in helping them to suceed in the future.

-Through the Anchor Project we support children who have been subjected to, or impacted by, domestic abuse.
+Through these grants we also support children who have been subjected to, or impacted by, domestic abuse.
 Here we focus our support on the young person specifically, and not just the parent who has been abused.
-Packages of up to £2,000 are available for families in the London area.
+These packages of up to £2,000 are available for families throughout the UK.

 152,910 children living in kinship care in England Estimate based on 2011 census – University of Bristol